-Fig. 1 Amino acid composition and content in the mold paper mockup samples
+Fig. 1 Amino acid composition and content in the mold-stained paper mockup samples

-The mold paper mockup samples and the control group together contained up to 14 amino acids.
-The amino acid contents in the mold paper mockup samples were about 20-30 times that of the samples in the control group.
-Additionally, cysteine, isoleucine, and histidine were detected only in the mold paper mockup samples, while neither group had proline and tryptophan (Fig.1).
+The mold-stained paper mockup samples and the control group together contained up to 14 amino acids.
+The amino acid contents in the mold-stained paper mockup samples were about 20-30 times that of the samples in the control group.
+Additionally, cysteine, isoleucine, and histidine were detected only in the mold-stained paper mockup samples, while neither group had proline and tryptophan (Fig.1).
 Based on the amino acid composition and content, papain, alkaline protease, and trypsin were selected as the main protease components.
-Papain belongs to the cysteine proteases and acts on peptide bonds formed by L-arginine, L-lysine, and glycine in proteins.
+Papain is a cysteine protease of the peptidase C1 family and acts on peptide bonds formed by L-arginine, L-lysine, and glycine in proteins.
 It can break down proteins in acidic, neutral, and alkaline environments and is heat resistant, even able to remain active at 90°C. Alkaline protease accounts for more than 50% of the world's total enzyme production.
 Its catalytic site is serine, and it works best under pH 9-11 alkaline conditions at 40-55°C. Outside this range, the enzyme's activity decreases.
 Both heavy metal ions and cationic surfactants have inhibitory effects on its activity.
 Trypsin is a serine protein hydrolase.
 It specifically hydrolyzes peptide bonds composed of basic amino acids (arginine and lysine) and is also an endopeptidase with strong protein hydrolysis ability.
 Upon visual inspection, all three enzymes showed good cleaning effects for removing mold stains from paper mockup samples.
 However, the tensile strength of the paper samples cleaned with alkaline protease significantly decreased (by 19.03% and 15.79% respectively), and its whiteness was lower than that of paper samples treated with the other two enzymes.
 Its acidity value was also higher and alkaline (with a pH between 9-10), which is not conducive to the long-term preservation of cleaned paper samples.
 The operating conditions for trypsin and papain are mild, safe, and stable.
 Therefore, trypsin and papain were selected as the enzymatic components in the bio-based cleaning agent.

-2. Selection of water solvent
+2. Selection of solvent

 Water used as solvent was selected between deionized water, distilled water, purified water, tap water, and hard water.
 Systematic review of each type of water is summarized in Table 1 after extensive literature review.